Tmpts21/wp-login-bruteforce/README.md

 * -u = valid username
 * -t = target address

-**target should should be look like this http://site.com/wp-login.php**
+**target should should look like this http://site.com/wp-login.php**

 # example usage :